Implications

 Role of Bacteria

 Dental caries is preventable.
 The American Dental Association recommends that parents take their children to a dentist within six months after the first tooth appears, but no later than the child's first birthday.
-Cavity-causing bacteria can be transmitted from caregiver to infant, so parents should also visit their dentist to help ensure their own oral health.
+Cavity-causing bacteria can be transmitted from a caregiver to an infant, so parents should also visit their dentist to help ensure their own oral health.
 Caregivers should refrain from cleaning the infant's pacifier with their mouth or sharing eating utensils with the infant.

 Oral Hygiene Home Care